UKHomeOffice/rtp-akka-lib/README.md

       }

       "not be scheduled to act as a poller" in new ActorSystemContext {
-        val exampleSchedulerActor = system.actorOf(Props(new ExampleSchedulerActor with NoScheduler), "exampleNoSchedulerActor") exampleSchedulerActor !
+        val exampleSchedulerActor = system.actorOf(Props(new ExampleSchedulerActor with NoSchedule), "exampleNoSchedulerActor") exampleSchedulerActor !
 Scheduled
         expectMsg(NotScheduled)
       }